 All of my most profitable websites are based in WordPress.
 WordPress is incredibly functional and easily customized.
 The beauty is that most WordPress work can be done with any deep understand of coding.

-I highly recommend you master WordPress before considering learning another coding language.
+I highly recommend you master WordPress and a theme suite like Thrive Themes before considering learning another coding language.
 Learning a different coding language before mastering WordPress is like learning Mandarin Chinese when your English grammar is garbage.

 For most entrepreneurial sites, it is very likely that what you want can be completed in WordPress.